The vision of the Sustainable Intensification Innovation Lab is supported and enhanced by the work of three consortia:

 Previous SIIL Consortia

-- The Geospatial and Farming Systems Research Consortium (GFC), led by Kansas State University, works to link farming systems with geospatial approaches.
+- The Geospatial and Farming Systems Research Consortium (GFC), led by UC Davis, works to link farming systems with geospatial approaches.